rohitrajt/helpers/oozie-job-submitter/README.md

   </property>
 ```

 * Invoke the REST API `/oozie/submit` with request method POST.
+More details regarding this can be found in REST API section.
+* (Optional) If you want callbacks, you can use `/oozie/callback`.
+Currently this service only supports logging of callbacks.

+## REST APIs

 ### POST /oozie/submit